realmohsin/rm-reaction-board/README.md

   Reaction
 </h1>

-Reaction is a text board that allows users to react to messages in real time.
+Reaction is a text-board that allows users to react to messages in real time.
 It uses [PubNub](https://pubnub.com) to implement the Publish-Subscribe software pattern.

-## 🚀 Quick start
+### 🚀 Quick start

 1.  **Start development server.**